samdjstevens/vagrant-reverse-proxy/README.md

 #### Server Blocks

-The plugin also writes `server` block configuration for the enabled VMs so that they can be accessed directly via their hostname (as long as the hostname resolves to the host machine's I.P address).
+The plugin also writes `server` block configuration for the enabled VMs so that they can be accessed directly via their hostname (as long as the hostname resolves to the host machine's IP address).

 To include these, simply include the generated file inside your main nginx `http` block: